bahrmichael/scheduler-demo-sqs/README.md

 Wait for the deployment to complete, then open your AWS Console and navigate to CloudWatch Metrics.

-After a few minutes, a new namespace called "SchedulerDemo" will appear.
+After a few minutes, a new namespace called "SchedulerDemoSQS" will appear.
 You should see more messages being sent than received initially.
 The demo schedules them for a random point in time over the next 30 minutes.

 You can modify the number of messages per minute with the environment variable `MESSAGES_PER_MINUTE`.
 Example: `MESSAGES_PER_MINUTE=10 APP_ID=123 API_KEY=S3crEt yarn deploy`